OlinDSA2025/olindsa2025.github.io/assignments/assignment_05.md

 }
 ```

-> Warning: there are some writeups Strassen online that have errors in them.
-We found at least two different sets of class notes that had errors.
-If you go from the Wikipedia definition, then you should be good.
+> Warning: there are some writeups of Strassen's algorithm that have errors in them.
+Last time I ran this course, we found at least two different sets of class notes that had errors.
+If you go from description on the Wikipedia page, then you should be good.
 {: .notice--danger}

 Write some unit tests to show your code is correct.